 The very extent to which there are "provider" and "payor" sides of the market for antitrust purposes will also be subject to scrutiny in 2024.
 One aspect of antitrust in health care markets that remains to be tested is the extent to which managed care entities operate a two-sided platform as described in Ohio v.
 American Express, 138 S. Ct.
 2274, 2283 (2018), such that any anticompetitive effects must be evaluated collectively in both the payor and provider side of the market.
 In 2020, in In re Delta Dental Antitrust Litig., 484 F. Supp.
 3d 627, 637 (N.D.
 III.
-2020), the Northern District of Illinois addressed whether a dental insurer, Delta Dental, operated a two-sided platform, as it lacked the "simultaneity of the exchange" of the credit card transactions at issue in Ohio v.
+2020), the Northern District of Illinois addressed whether a dental insurer, Delta Dental, operated a two-sided platform at the motion to dismiss phase.
+The court concluded that the insurer was not a two-sided platform, as it lacked the "simultaneity of the exchange" of the credit card transactions at issue in Ohio v.
 American Express.
 However, the court noted that a two-sided market analysis could be used to evaluate indirect network effects, deferring the issue until after discovery.
 Defendants appear poised to test this theory in 2024 with a fuller record as the case moves out of discovery and into the class certification phase.